gyam10/BookReader/README.md

 # BookReader
 This is a book reader application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 It allows users to browse and read books online.

-Features
+# Features
-User registration and authentication
+ -User registration and authentication
-Book listing and details
+ -Book listing and details
-Reading view with page navigation
+ -CRUD operations for books (admin-only)
-CRUD operations for books (admin-only)
+ -Adding books to fav and removing

-Technologies Used
+# Technologies Used
-Front-end: React.js, HTML, CSS, JavaScript
+ -Front-end: React.js, HTML, CSS, JavaScript,Bootstrap
-Back-end: Node.js, Express.js, MongoDB
+ -Back-end: Node.js, Express.js, MongoDB,Redux
-Additional Libraries: Axios, bcrypt, JsonWebToken, slugify, etc..
+ -Additional Libraries: Axios, bcrypt, JsonWebToken, slugify, etc..

-#Installation
+# Installation
 1. Clone the repository: git clone
 2. Navigate to the project directory: cd BookReader
 3. Install the dependencies: